rohan-deshpande/northwest/readme.md

 Add `open: false` to `new BrowserSyncPlugin` constructor options in `webpack.config.js`

-**NOTE**

-There will probably be a slight delay between the dev server starting and your NW.js app connecting to it, you might see a 404 not found page at first but this should fix itself in a few seconds.
+**Note!** There will probably be a slight delay between the dev server starting and your NW.js app connecting to it, you might see a 404 not found page at first but this should fix itself in a few seconds.